 International applicants should be aware of our English language requirements

-The deadline for applications from overseas applicants, who will require a visa to study, is 30th June 2018.
+The deadline for applications from overseas applicants, who will require a visa to study, is the 30th June 2019.

-The deadline for applications from UK/EU nationals for the October 2018 intake is 31 August 2018.
+The deadline for applications from UK/EU nationals is the 1st September 2019.

 The University of Bedfordshire offers a range of research degree programmes in a variety of topic areas.